Leethring/-obsidian-script/README.md

 ## Delete wiki link in one file

 The Obsidian use `[[<note filename>|<display text>]]` wiki link to link each others.
-You can just use the form of `[[<note filename>]]`, but it's hard to view a note.
+You can just use the form of `[[<note filename>]]`, but it's hard to view a note by just using this format.
 So we add `|` to change the display text.

 We may delete some linked notes, and the original wiki link is useless.
-If we want to delete the link and keep the display text, we can use deleteObsidianLink.sh shell script to delete all links in one note file.
+If we want to delete the link and keep the display text, we can use [delObsidianLink.sh](./deObsidianLink) shell script to delete all links in one note.

 ```  shell
 $ sh deleteObsidianLink.sh <file.md>